Police say 2-year-old boy died after man sat on him

 COUNCIL BLUFFS, Iowa – Iowa police say a 2-year-old boy died after a man sat on the child for allegedly taking his cellphone.

-Pottawattamie County court records say 31-year-old Larry Murphy is charged with first-degree murder and child endangerment resulting in death.
+Pottawattamie County court records show 31-year-old Larry Murphy is charged with first-degree murder and child endangerment resulting in death.
 He's jailed on more than $1 million bail.

 Murphy's attorney didn't return a call Tuesday from The Associated Press.